 We have several policies in place for Cotswold Company employees to ensure that we are conducting business in an ethical manner.

-We don’t just ensure these requirements are made in-house though, we also take a number of steps to guarantee our supply chain meets these important requirements too.
+We don’t just ensure these requirements are made in-house though, we also take steps to guarantee our supply chain meets these important requirements too.

 Supplier Code of Conduct

-All suppliers that we place orders with are required to make a contractual agreement guaranteeing that they will adhere to the Cotswold Company Ltd Ethical Sourcing Policy and all relevant local legislation.
+All suppliers that we place orders with are required to make a contractual agreement guaranteeing that they will adhere to The Cotswold Company Ltd Ethical Sourcing Policy and all relevant local legislation.
 Where the two differ, we will always follow the policy that offers the greatest protection.
 If a supplier was to breach these terms, it offers us grounds to terminate the business relationship immediately.
+The compliance element of these agreements is renewed every 24 months.

 Supplier Ethical Data Exchange (SEDEX)